 Many hours were spent planning how the modest expansion could do more than provide the much needed office and meeting space.
 The result is that the office now serves as the center of conservation resources and environmental education for all of Vinalhaven.
 The resource room, designed for VLT’s expanding collection of books, maps, field guides and other information about the natural world, also provides an area where local naturalists could create displays of island flora, fauna, and geology in an effort to better educate visitors to the natural wonders of Vinalhaven.

-Skoog Park, just a short walk from the ferry on Sands Road, is open during daylight hours for picknicking, exploring, and watching the activities of the harbor - lobstermen coming and going, the ferry, and young people in the Island Sail program learning to sail.
+Skoog Park, just a short walk from the ferry terminal on Sands Road, is open during daylight hours for picnicking, exploring, and watching the activities of the harbor - lobstermen coming and going, the ferry, and young people in the Island Sail program learning to sail.

 When the flag is up, visitors are welcome in the office to peruse the many maps of island ecology and visit the Al and Hilary Creighton Resource Room.
 Official office hours are Monday through Friday, 9 a.m. to 2 p.m.